 If visiting Pompeii, there are endless choices as it is central to most major cities in the area.
 It is about 30 minutes south of Naples, 40 minutes north of Sorrento, and about an hour from Positano.
 We passed it heading from Naples but visited it from our Sorrento location the next day.

 Any hotel you stay in near or in these locations will have you quickly reaching Pompeii.
 We drove in and had no issue with parking.
-Here is a link to Bookings.com that will provide hotels available in the area.
+Here is a link to Bookings.com which will provide hotels available in the area.

 Facilities At Pompeii